 Shortcodes

 Shortcodes are used to add a little more functionality to Markdown.
-Shortcodes are located in the theme layouts directory.
+Shortcodes are located in the layouts sub-directory.

 Draw the reader’s attention by separating information from the rest of the page.
 Convey meaning to this information by using colors implying success, info, warning, or danger and an appropriate icon.